-ACCLIMATION IS CRITICAL.
 Allow floors to acclimate to the appropriate jobsite conditions.
-Proper acclimation is particularly important in extremely dry climates (e.g. Utah, Arizona,
+Proper acclimation is particularly important in extremely dry climates (e.g. Utah, Arizona, Nevada, Idaho, Colorado, etc.) or extremely humid environments (e.g. Florida, Texas, etc.).

-Nevada, Idaho, Colorado).
 See NWFA Installation Guidelines, Section I, Chapter 2 for more acclimation details.

 Upon delivery, check wood flooring moisture content (MC) with a moisture meter to establish a baseline for required acclimation.
 Record MC at time of delivery AND at time of installation.
 RETAIN THESE RECORDS.
 Out of the box acclimation is the most effective and recommended by ADM Flooring®.
 If out-of-box acclimation is not possible, open boxes at both ends to allow air to circulate through planks.
 If planks are covered with plastic wrap, cut plastic at both ends to allow for proper air circulation.
-Allow planks to lay flat for a minimum of 5-7 days, or as long as necessary for the planks to meet the job site moisture conditions.
+Allow planks to lay flat in stacks of about 4 feet for a minimum of 5-7 days, or as long as necessary for the planks to meet the jobsite moisture conditions.

 Use a moisture meter to monitor the flooring and job-site conditions as they acclimate.
-The equilibrium moisture content (EMC) for ADM Flooring® is between 6% and 9%.
-If plywood is used for subfloor, the MC should be no more than 2% between the wood flooring and plywood subfloor.
+The equilibrium moisture content (EMC) for ADM Flooring's wood flooring is between 6% and 9%.
+If plywood is used for sub-floor, the MC should be no more than +/-2% between the wood flooring and plywood subfloor.
+This is not applicable to waterproof flooring options.

-HANDLING AND STORAGE
+Handling And Storage

-Hardwood flooring should be one of the last items installed on any new construction or remodel project.
+Finished flooring should be one of the last items installed on any new construction or remodel project.
 All work involving water or moisture should be completed before installation of flooring.

-Do not deliver wood flooring to the job site until the building is entirely closed and until appropriate temperature and humidity conditions have been achieved.
-Appropriate temperature and humidity conditions are defined as those conditions to be experienced in the building after occupancy.
-Temperature and humidity of installation areas should be consistent with normal, year-round living conditions for at least ONE WEEK before the installation of wood flooring.
-Room temperatures of 60°- 80°F and a humidity range of 30% to 50% should be maintained year-round.

-HVAC should be in operation before, and during installation (refer to NWFA Installation Guidelines Section I, Chapter 1, Part 1 for further information).
-Room temperature and humidity of installation areas should be consistent with normal, year-round living conditions for at least ONE WEEK before installation of wood flooring.
-Room temperatures of 60°- 80°F and a humidity range of 30%-50% is recommended year-round.

-KEEP FLOORING DRY: Protect flooring from moisture during storage and transportation.
+Do not deliver flooring to the jobsite until the building is entirely closed and until appropriate temperature and humidity conditions have been achieved.
+Appropriate temperature and humidity conditions are defined as those conditions to be experienced in the building after occupancy and in accordance with ADM Flooring's guidelines.
+Temperature and humidity of installation areas should be consistent with normal, year-round living conditions for at least ONE WEEK before the installation of flooring.
+Room temperatures of 60°-80°F and a humidity range of 30% to 50% should be maintained year-round.
+HVAC should be in operation before, during, and after the installation (refer to NWFA Installation) Guidelines) Section I, Chapter 1, Part 1 for further information).
+Room temperature and humidity of installation areas should be consistent with normal, year-round living conditions for at least ONE WEEK before installation of flooring.
+Room temperatures of 60°-80°F and a humidity range of 30%-50% is recommended year-round to prevent any unwanted reaction from the flooring.
+KEEP FLOOR-ING DRY: Protect flooring from moisture during storage and transportation.
 Store material in a flat, dry and totally enclosed area.
 Garages, exterior patios, for example are not acceptable areas to store wood flooring.
 The moisture content (MC) of hardwood should generally be between 6% and 9%.
-For wide width flooring (3 1⁄2" or wider), there should be no more than 2% difference in moisture content between properly acclimated wood flooring and wood subfloor.
+For wide width flooring (3-1/4" or wider), there should be no more than 2% difference in moisture content between properly acclimated wood flooring and wood subfloor.

-SUBFLOOR TYPES AND CONDITIONS
+Subfloor Types And Conditions

-Types: (Refer to NWFA Installation Guidelines, Section II for Subfloor Information)
+Types: (Refer to NWFA Installation Guidelines, Section II for Subfloor Information) CD: Exposure 1 plywood, minimum 3⁄4" thick.

-- CD: Exposure 1 plywood, minimum 3/4" thick. - Solid board: 1" x 6" wide, square edge, kiln dried. - OSB: Exposure 1 (minimum 3/4" thick). - Concrete (Refer to NWFA Installation Guidelines, Section II, Chapter 5 & 6).
+Solid board: 1" x 6" wide, square edge, kiln dried.

+OSB: Exposure 1 (minimum 3⁄4" thick).

+Concrete (Refer to NWFA Installation Guidelines, Section II, Chapter 5 & 6).